mobify/workshop--adaptivejs-components/README.md

 Once the preview site loads, you should see the homepage template fully rendered along with the two Stencil components we added above!

+## Component Dust Helper Syntax

+You may be wondering what all the above weird looking Dust markup is all about.
+Well, it's a Dust helper that we created to make components easier to work with.
+The `@` symbol is Dust's way of using helpers, and the text that follows it is what helper is being invoked.
+For example, `{@getUrl path="..."}` is how you invoke the `getUrl` helper, to which you pass data through parameters like `path`.
+Likewise, our component Dust helper is the same! `{@c-my-component /}` invokes the component Dust helper which is calling the `my-component` component.

+Before creating the component helper, Dust did not have a good way to reuse component markup.
+Dust does have partials (i.e. `{>'path/to/partial/template' /}`), but partials lack power and features, such as the ability to isolate component context from page context.

+We'll learn in the upcoming steps the many ways we can use the component helper to great effect!

 ## Done!
 Onward!

 1. Enter following command on the command line in Terminal: